bem/bem-core/common.docs/bemhtml-cache-experimental/bemhtml-cache-experimental.en.md

 });
 ```

-Keys are always strings, but there're no contracts on value's schema.
+Keys are always strings, but there're no contracts on value schema.
 BEMHTML
 engine internally decides what and why should be stored, the only purpose of
 cache storage is to retrieve data that was put into it before, if it hasn't
 expired (or considered irrelevant).